Establishing Paternity Attorneys In Florida

-Establishing Paternity in Florida
+Establishing Paternity In Florida

 There are many ways to establish paternity in the state of Florida.
 For an easier and affordable experience, you should contact a paternity lawyer to assist you with the overall process.

-Petition to Establish Paternity
+Petition To Establish Paternity

 If the mother is unwilling to indicate the father, a man who believes that he is the father may petition with the courts.
 To do this, he would need to locate the state that has jurisdiction in the case.
 It is usually the child’s birthplace/state and/or the mother’s state of residence that has jurisdiction.
 Once the petition is filed, the mother will receive a court order requiring a response.
 If she continues to deny the father, DNA testing and other means may be taken in order to prove paternity.
-In most cases, it is advisable to file a petition with the court as soon as the baby is born, as a way to prevent any drastic measures taken by the mother, such as placing the child up for adoption.
+In most cases, it is advisable to file a petition with the court as soon as the baby is born as a way to prevent any drastic measures taken by the mother, such as placing the child up for adoption.

 There are numerous benefits associated with paternity establishment.
 Here is why establishing paternity in Florida is so important: